adilanwar2399/ESBMC-ibmc/README.md

 ## Benchmarks

-A set of benchmarks that we refer to in our paper and test our tools on.
+A set of benchmarks that some of which we refer to in our paper, whilst others are not as research is currently happening on this, and test our tools on.

 ### ibmc_benchmarks